 What is Hanami?
 Viewing Cherry Blossoms!

 Every year, the Japan Meteorological Agency publishes a sakura blossom forecast.
-The first forecast for the first bloom of 2020 cherry blossoms in Japan have been released in early January; you can already check it to schedule your Spring trip!
-You can also check the information for each region of Japan on this page.
+The first forecast for the first bloom of 2020 cherry blossoms in Japan has been released in early January; you can already check it to schedule your Spring trip!
+You can also check information for each region of Japan on this page.

-When it comes to sakura, the first thing that comes to mind would be ohanami under the canopies of pink and white petals, consuming snacks and beverages.
+When it comes to sakura, the first thing that comes to mind would be hanami under the canopies of pink and white petals, consuming snacks and beverages.
 Hanami is more than just viewing flowers, but one huge outdoor party with a romantic colored background!

 How To Enjoy Hanami in Public Places

 But we are in Japan, and even while partying, people are supposed to be well-mannered.
 No worries, you can still have fun responsibly.
-Other than obviously cleaning up after ourselves, what other rules should you follow to make hanami enjoyable for everyone?
+Other than obviously cleaning up after yourself, what other rules should you follow to make hanami enjoyable for everyone?

 Rule 1: Don’t walk or sit on the sakura tree roots

 This rule, which is often overlooked, is to not walk or sit on the sakura tree roots.
-You might think it is fine as long as you don’t damage the trees by picking flowers or breaking branches, but sitting or stepping on the roots does do unseen damage to the trees.
+You might think it is fine as long as you don’t damage the trees by picking flowers or breaking branches, but sitting or stepping on the roots does unseen damage to the trees.
 As respect for living things, we should try our best to not come in contact with the trees, whether walking or sitting beneath them.

 Rule 2: Don’t damage the trees

 Similarly, do not damage the trees by hanging or placing any belongings on the trunks or branches.
 Even worse, do not deface any surface of a tree.
 In the news in recent years, it was reported that it was a trend (particularly among tourists) to shake the sakura branches to create a petal shower – for taking selfies!
-These selfies might have received a few likes, but what became of the flowers that could have lived longer for more people to enjoy?
+These selfies might have received a few likes, but what became of the flowers that could have remained a little longer for more people to enjoy?
 Be mindful of others, please!

 Rule 3: Don’t occupy prime spaces for long periods of time